Telephus: Wives and offspring

 Neoptolemus killing Eurypylus Attica black-figure hydria by the Antimenes Painter, 550-500 BC, Martin von Wagner Museum L 309.

 The earliest mention of Telephus, which occurs in Homer's Odyssey (c. eighth century BC), says that Telephus had a son Eurypylus, who died at Troy.
 Nothing is said there about who Eurypylus' mother was, but all ancient sources that do mention Eurypylus' mother say that she was Astyoche, who was (usually) Priam's sister.
 Eurypylus led a large force of Mysians to fight on the side of Troy during the final stages of the Trojan War.
 Eurypylus was a great warrior, and killed many opponents, including Machaon and Nireus, but was finally killed by Achilles' son Neoptolemus.
 The irony of Achilles' son killing Telephus' son using the same spear that Achilles had used to both wound and heal Telephus, apparently figured in Sophocles' lost play Eurypylus.
 According to Servius, Eurypylus had a son, Grynus, who became king in Mysia and was known as the eponym of Gryneion and the founder of Pergamon.
 Another son of Telephus, according to Servius was Cyparissus, who later became one of Apollo's male lovers.

 Three other wives are given for Telephus, with no mention of offspring.
 According to Hyginus (as mentioned above) Telephus' wife was Priam's daughter Laodice.
 According to Diodorus Siculus, Telephus married Agriope a daughter of Teuthras.
 While Philostratus says that Hiera, the leader of a contingent of Mysian women cavalry, killed in battle by Nireus, was the wife of Telephus.
 The Amazon-like Hiera had already been portrayed, on horseback, leading the Mysian women into battle, on the second-century BC Telephus frieze of the Pergamon Altar.

 Three other offspring of Telephus are given which link Telephus with Italian myths.
 In Lycophron's Alexandra, the legendary founders of the Etruscan Dodecapolis, Tarchon and Tyrensus (also spelled Tyrrhenus) are the sons of Telephus.
 That Tyrrhenus was said to be the son of Telephus is also reported by Dionysius of Halicarnassus.
 Neither Lycophron nor Dionysius mention the name of their mother, although apparently according to some, their mother was Hiera.
 Plutarch says that, according to one account, Telephus was the father of a daughter, Roma, from whom the city of Rome took its name.
+Meanwhile, Byzantine writer Malalas calls Latinus, who is otherwise a son of Faunus or Hercules, a son of Telephus.